 Woman killed in siege of US Capitol was veteran who embraced conspiracy theories

-Babbitt, 35, loved her country and was an ardent supporter of US President Trump, her husband, Aaron Babbitt, said in interviews with local media.
-Her posts and retweets on Twitter backed Trump's false assertions that he was defeated because Democrats elaborately rigged the Nov.
-3 election.
+Babbitt, 35, was an ardent supporter of US President Donald Trump, and her posts on Twitter endorsed Trump's false assertions that he was defeated because Democrats elaborately rigged the Nov 3 election.

-The Twitter account @Ashli_Babbitt, which includes photographs of her, shared many posts in recent weeks flagging her excitement over attending the Trump rally on Jan 6.
+The Twitter account @Ashli_Babbitt, which includes photographs of her, shared many posts in recent weeks flagging her excitement over attending the Trump rally in Washington on Jan 6.

 The day before, she wrote: "Nothing will stop us ... they can try and try and try but the storm is here and it is descending upon DC in less than 24 hours ... dark to light!"